 - Once individual meetings are completed, leaders should work on bringing the team together and discuss items needed to move beyond where the team is today.
 Since the initial groundwork will be addressed during individual meetings, leaders will be better positioned to introduce new processes to the group.

 - Leaders should concentrate on creating an environment of openly addressed topics that will contribute to improved team performance.
 Avoidance of hot topics seldom works.
-It is also important for the group to establish the team vision, mission, and operating principles.
-Each should have a clear linkage to the overarching organizational goals and include all team member ideas.
+It is also important for the group to establish the team’s vision, mission, and operating principles.
+Each should have a clear linkage to the overarching organizational goals and include all team member’s ideas.

-- Following the initial team meeting, the leader will need to engage the team in a series of team building activities and recognition rewards in order to reestablished trust and improve the group dynamic.
-A recognition and reward system is a critical component and will assist employees with overcoming barriers to success.
+- Following the initial team meeting, the leader will need to engage the team in a series of team-building activities and recognition rewards in order to reestablish trust and improve the group dynamic.
+A recognition and reward system is critical and will assist employees with overcoming barriers to success.